advaithsree/git.getting-started/README.md

 # git.getting-started
-Training repository for basic GitHub functionality.(advaith)
+Training repository for basic GitHub functionality.

 ## Introduction
 Throughout the course, we will use Git - an industry standard version control software - for managing the lab.
 You need to understand the basics usage of Git for successfully carrying out the lab.